Contact A Lawyer

 In December 2017, the FDA approved the use of Xeljanz and Xeljanz XR for the treatment of active psoriatic arthritis (PsA), and then approval was expanded again in May 2018 to include treatment of moderate to severe active ulcerative colitis

-However, in February 2019, Pfizer warned that preliminary data from ongoing Xeljanz clinical trials indicated that patients taking 10 mg daily doses of Xeljanz for the treatment of arthritis faced five times the risk of a pulmonary embolism.
+BLOOD CLOT RISK: In February 2019, Pfizer warned that preliminary data from ongoing Xeljanz clinical trials indicated patients taking 10 mg daily doses of Xeljanz for the treatment of arthritis faced five times the risk of a pulmonary embolism.

 Generally, Xeljanz is only prescribed to arthritis patients at 5 mg per day.
 However, it is prescribed to ulcerative colitis patients at twice that strength.
 Some doctors prescribe the more powerful dose to arthritis patients, and it was among that population that the increased risk of blood clot related injuries, specifically pulmonary embolism, has been seen.